Cultural Arts in Zanzibar

 If you are planning to spend time independently in Zanzibar prior to the commencement date of your internship, and will not require an airport pick up, then you’ll be required to come directly to the local team’s office in Zanzibar Town / Stone Town for meet and greet on your start date.
 From there, you will be guided to your home-stay accommodation.

 It is important to note that internships in Zanzibar require all participants to obtain a visa.
 We advise Zanzibar interns to purchase and obtain this in-country (at the airport, on arrival in Zanzibar).
 Interns receive details in advance, which outline instructions for this process (depending on your specific internship details), along with anticipated costs.
-To cover the cost of the visa sufficiently, we ask interns to budget US$250 for the upper limit cost.
+To cover the cost of the visa sufficiently, most interns need to budget US$50-100.
+However, Tourism & Hospitality interns will need to budget US$250, for the correct visa.

 Accommodation and WiFi